About Us, Career Opportunities (at the end of our story) & Funeral Service and Traditions in Gawler . . .

 In Victorian times, the class of the coffin reflected the status of the deceased hence the desire of many people to enhance the coffin used.
 This practice began to diminish in the 1960’s when I believe the coffin was relegated to its place as a respectable container for transportation of the deceased in a hygienic manner.
 The emphasis is about the celebration of life not on a polished container.

-He married well, important in those days, and was a senior trustee in the middle class trade church, i.e. the Methodist in Tod Street, Gawler.
+Alexander married well, important in those days to Sara Cheek, and was very community minded.
+He was a senior trustee in the middle class trade church, i.e. the Methodist in Tod Street, Gawler.

 This was built by Taylor and Forgie in 1869.